What are Index Funds and Asset Classes Investing?

 Index fund ETF’s are similar to index mutual funds in that they replicate market indexes.
 They differ from mutual funds because they are bought and sold throughout the day on the market exchanges and their prices are influenced by supply and demand.
 That means that during some periods they may sell at a premium or discount to the value of their underlying securities.

-Index funds are priced once at the end of each day.
+Index mutual funds are priced once at the end of each day.

 When buying or selling ETF’s the investor usually pays a commission.
 So these are not great investments for dollar cost averaging (or investing a set amount every month).
 Although, some discount brokers are selling certain ETF’s for zero commission.